SoutheastCulturalSociety/SoutheastCulturalSociety.github.io/README.md

     .setMimeType(ContentService.MimeType.JSON);
 }

-<h3> *Note: input notice Google Sheet- Notice Headline,	Notice Details,	Registration Link(if any) then automatically that will be published on website </h3>
+Note: Input the required data (Notice Headline, Notice Details, Registration Link (if any)) into the Google Sheet.
+The notices will then be automatically published on the website.
-<h3> *notice Google Sheet link: https://docs.google.com/spreadsheets/d/1gPpOM7Uxvr8i4zBsiZpk8VA4dkCDGZZKAWbrzRvlv7c </h3>
+Notice Google Sheet Link: https://docs.google.com/spreadsheets/d/1gPpOM7Uxvr8i4zBsiZpk8VA4dkCDGZZKAWbrzRvlv7c

-<h1> #member AppScript code: </h1>
+3. Member AppScript Code
+This script handles member data retrieval, allowing search by Student ID or listing members by Recruitment batch and current year.
+JavaScript
 function doGet(e) {
   try {
     const ss = SpreadsheetApp.getActiveSpreadsheet();